SoftBank's ARM buy may net bankers $120 million in fees

-LONDON/NEW YORK Bankers are set to share up to $120 million in fees thanks to SoftBank Group Corp's (9984.T) planned $32 billion acquisition of British chip designer ARM Holdings ARM.L, according to estimates on Monday.
+LONDON/NEW YORK Bankers are set to share up to $120 million (90.4 milllion pounds)in fees thanks to SoftBank Group Corp's (9984.T) planned $32 billion acquisition of British chip designer ARM Holdings ARM.L, according to estimates on Monday.

 Seven finance houses will divide the proceeds from the purchase by the Japanese company.
 Each side could pay out $50 million to $60 million in fees to their respective advisers, estimates by ThomsonReuters/Freeman Consulting showed.